eamena-project/eamena-arches-dev/projects/apaame/README.md

     <em>Flickr photo from its direct URL/external link</em>
 </p>

-the workflow is then to:
+To batch the link update, the workflow is then to:

 1. In EAMENA: collect Information Resources UUIDs with their APAAME ID, store them in a dataframe (`A`)
 2. In ArchDAMS: collect APAAME ID and the external URL, store them in a dataframe (`B`)